bcbeidel/programmers-book-club/GLOSSARY.md

 # Conceptual Model
 An explanation, usually highly simplified, of how something works.

+# Cyclomatic Complexity
+The cyclomatic complexity of a section of source code is the number of linearly independent paths through this code.
+For instance, if the source code contained no decision points such as IF statements or FOR loops, the complexity would be 1, since there is only a single path through the code.
+If the code had one single-condition IF statement, there would be two paths through the code: one where the IF statement evaluates to TRUE and another one where it evaluates to FALSE.
+Two nested single-condition IFs, or one IF with dual conditions, therefore, would produce a complexity of 4.
+(Source: Wikipedia)

 # Side Effect
 In computer science, a function or expression is said to have a side effect if, in addition to returning a value, it also modifies some state or has an observable interaction with calling functions or the outside world.
 (Source: Wikipedia)